wuchenkang/cse230-final-gobang/README.md

 - **Game Initialization**: Users could create games with an empty 9 * 9 board.
   - Game Mode: The users can choose one of the three options: 1.
 Players vs Players locally 2.
 Players vs AI locally 3.
 Players vs Players online
   - First Move: The users can choose which user to play first
-  - Time limit: The users can choose the amount of time for the time limitation
-  - Time limit: The users can choose the amount of time for the time limitation
   - Difficulty level (easy/hard): The users can choose the difficulty level for the AI

 - **Displaying Board**: Players are able to see the current chess board at any time.
 This displaying features will show all placed pieces and also all empty spots.